Separation is truly one of the most difficult times for anyone to go through. It impacts so many aspects of a person’s life.

 The court will not consider you and your spouse separated if you are still living together with the intention of resuming the marital relationship.

 Our firm is here to help you through this process; we understand that this decision is a difficult one.
 We are here to help you grasp the overall outline of your separation.
-The first step is to contact our office for a free consultation with an attorney that can help guide you through your separation process.
+The first step is to contact our office and schedule a consultation with an attorney that can help guide you through your separation process.

 In thinking through this process, there are some basic things you need when thinking through your separation agreement, and your attorney will need the following dates and information: